krasheninnikov/krasheninnikov.github.io/_posts/2025-11-06-gender-ratios.md

 To figure this out, I built a model with three components:

 **1. Gender imbalance (from actual population distributions):** Using census data for the 20-30 age range, London has about 5% more women than men, while the Bay Area has about 6% more men than women – 106 men per 100 women.
-(Background tidbit: the sex ratio at birth is ~105 boys per 100 girls, so even at birth it isn't equal.
-By adulthood the ratios are mostly driven by migration and mortality; we just use the numbers from census data.)
+(Background tidbit: the ratio at birth is ~105 boys per 100 girls, so even at birth it isn't equal.
+By adulthood ratios are mostly driven by migration and mortality; we just use the numbers from census data.)

 **2. Newcomer effects:** Cities don't just differ in raw numbers – they differ in *who* moves there.
 The Bay Area attracts many high-achieving tech workers who are predominantly male.
 I model all these newcomers (both men and women) as averaging around the 90th percentile desirability with 70% of the typical spread – high-achieving but not as diverse as the general population.
 London's female surplus is probably more similar to the base population – possibly arising from higher female university attendance – so I model those newcomers as typical.